 - Excessive traction on the umbilical cord.

-- Excessive fundal pressure.
+- Excessive fundal pressure prior to placental separation.

 - Fundal implantation of the placenta.